infinum/eightshift-docs/docs/boilerplate/icon-fonts.md

 Icons can be added as icon font and will be added in a similar way that the [custom fonts](/eightshift-docs/docs/boilerplate/boilerplate-custom-fonts) are added.
 The process of file preparation is a bit different.

-__While icon font is the easiest method of managing and using a large library of icons, there are a number of reasons why they should not be used.
+__While icon font is the easiest method of managing and using a large library of icons, there are a number of reasons why it should not be used.
 Poor accessiblity, really noticable FOUT and styling inconsistencies are major downsides to icon fonts.
-There are a lot more benefits that come with using SVG components like: more styling options, usage flexibility and no impact to accessiblity of the webiste.__
+There are a lot more benefits that come with using SVG components like: more styling options, usage flexibility and no impact to accessiblity of the website.__

 ## Icon font files setup